CONTINUUM

 Mission Protection

-Our regenerative principles are not marketing language.
-They are binding legal obligations embedded in every governing document.
-Ecological health is tracked with the same rigor as financial performance, and both are reported to investors.
+Our regenerative principles are designed to be binding legal obligations embedded in the governing documents of each investment vehicle at the time of formation.
+Ecological health is intended to be tracked with the same rigor as financial performance, and both reported to investors once funds are operational.

-Conservation easements are held by independent qualified land trusts — not by us.
-Deed-level covenants run with the land and bind future owners even after fund wind-down.
-A dual-class governance structure permanently separates stewardship authority from economic interests.
+Conservation easements, at formation, will be held by independent qualified land trusts — not by Continuum.
+Deed-level covenants are designed to run with the land and bind future owners even after any fund wind-down.
+A multi-class governance structure — intended to separate stewardship authority from economic interests — is part of the target operating-agreement architecture and will be finalized through counsel-led formation.
 These protections are designed to outlast any single fund cycle, market correction, or leadership transition.
+Continuum Land Group LLC is in a pre-formation stage; governing documents are in development and will be executed in connection with fund formation.

 Market Tailwinds

-Natural capital markets are maturing rapidly, with the voluntary carbon market projected to reach $50 billion by 2030.
+Natural capital markets are maturing.
+Consensus 2024 estimates project the voluntary carbon market at roughly $10–20 billion by 2030 [1].
 Biodiversity credits are emerging as a new asset class driven by the TNFD framework and corporate commitments.
-Roughly 40% of all US farmland will change hands in the coming decade as aging operators retire, creating a durable acquisition pipeline.
+Roughly 40% of all US farmland is projected to change hands in the coming decade as aging operators retire, creating a durable acquisition pipeline [2].

-Regenerative products command 20–50% price premiums.
-Federal and state programs provide transition support.
-And the 2025 legislation creating permanent rural Opportunity Zone incentives has materially changed the tax-advantaged return profile available to qualified investors in rural geographies.
+Regenerative products can command meaningful price premiums over conventional equivalents, and federal and state programs provide transition support.
+The 2025 legislation (OBBBA) making permanent the rural Opportunity Zone incentives has materially changed the tax-advantaged return profile available to qualified investors in rural geographies [3].

 What happens to your land when we acquire it.